A recent study of women in a cancer risk assessment program highlights the confusion people still have about soy foods.

 Although soy foods are often suggested for their phytochemicals like genistein, the impact of traditional soy foods such as tofu, soy nuts and soymilk are probably quite different from the effects of soy supplements or a bar containing corn syrup, vegetable oil, chocolate and soy protein When you consider any food’s nutritional value, you should focus on more than its phytochemical content.

-More from our magazine: Fiesta Slaw
+More from our magazine: Cooking for the Person With Diabetes

 Whether or not soy reduces the chance of cancer recurrence, most researchers think soy foods are safe for cancer survivors to eat anywhere from once a day to several times a week.